jedgusse/amelberga/README.md

 # Replicability

 The given code is open access and free to use.
-Most of the texts used for the purposes of this chapter, however, were OCR'd from copright-protected publications and cannot be shared freely.
+Most of the texts used for the purposes of this chapter, however, were OCR'd from copright-protected editions and publications and cannot be shared freely.

+Computer-readable versions of texts ascribed to Goscelin were found in various academic publications, such as the AASS, scholarly editions, or individual articles.
 Prior to analysis the Latin texts were transformed to adopt the same formatting norms so as to allow a reliable basis for comparison.
-Irrelevant material is removed and the divergent orthographical forms due to various manuscript witnesses or editorial practices are normalized, such as such as \<j\>’s to \<i\>’s, \<v\>’s to \<u\>’s, \<ae\>’s to \<e\>’s, etc.
+Varying orthographical conventions (e.g. quamdiu–quandiu, nihil–nichil, ...) or any textual and symbolic material that could disrupt the stylometric analysis had to be attended to and automatically edited (‘preprocessing’).
+It also entails case-folding (substituting upper case letters for lower case ones) and the removal of chapter headings, citation indices, annotations, marginal notes, numerals, and punctuation.

 # Code and Visualizations